 By the time we pulled up at the hotel, my breathing had steadied, and the astounding reality had set in: I would not need to pack lunches or wash dishes for the next THREE DAYS!
 But that was only the beginning.

-It turns out that the Woodstock Inn — rich with history since its 1793 inception — just put $16.5 million into renovating its public spaces and guest rooms.
+It turns out that the Woodstock Inn and Resort in Vermont — rich with history since its 1793 inception — just put $16.5 million into renovating its public spaces and guest rooms.
 This meant that we strode into the best yet incarnation of one of the most beloved and storied resorts in New England.